 - allow you to type in chat for communication with other players

 Let’s look at these concepts #1 and #2 applied in the following video:

 As discussed in the video, the setup I have landed on after years of iteration and tweaking is:

-- right hand on the mouse for character turn, camera rotation, and forward movement
+- right hand on the mouse for character facing, aiming, and camera rotation

-- left hand for left strafe, right strafe, and all abilities
+- left hand for left strafe, right strafe, forward, backward, and all abilities

-Keybinding is a sensitive topic, so keep in mind that the intention of this video is to show “one way of thinking about it.”
-The way that you feel comfortable setting up your keybinds may be very different from mine – what matters is that you are able to execute the 3 numbered points above.
+Keybinding is a sensitive topic, so keep in mind that the intention of the above video is to show “one way of thinking about it.”
+The way that you feel comfortable setting up your keybinds may be very different from mine – that’s fine – what matters is that you are able to execute the r numbered points above.
 I’ve had many gamers adopt my setup or its philosophy and they have reported good success.
 YMMV.

 How to Learn New Keybindings